We reimagine learning and teaching as inclusive, experiential, publicly engaged, creative, integrative, holistic, and empowering.

 Several computer lab and classroom technology upgrades

 The Office of Undergraduate Research collaborates with students, faculty and staff across departments to broaden the culture and community around undergraduate research and scholarly activities campuswide.
-The Office offers a range of resources and programs to help all undergraduates start or advance their research, and for faculty members, academic units, and existing programs to support and coordinate research engagement.

 Office of Undergraduate Research

-Honors Global Communities, a partnership with the College of Behavioral and Social Sciences, draws on social data science to critically examine a wide range of global problems, with the opportunity for policy internships in the Washington, D.C., area.
+The Honors College has added two new programs.
+Interdisciplinary Business Honors, a partnership with the Smith School, challenges students to imagine the future of work and business across fields and in connection with the grand challenges of our time.
+Honors Global Challenges and Solutions, a partnership with the College of Behavioral and Social Sciences, draws on social data science to critically examine a wide range of global problems, with the opportunity for policy internships in the Washington, D.C., area.
+In addition, new investments help to secure the future of the ACES cybersecurity program.

 Goal 1